gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-child-model">Child Controllers</h2>

-While above works fine, what if we need it cleaner or more reusable?
+While above works fine, what if we want something cleaner or more reusable?
 Fortunately, we can "wrap" these models into another, and use that one instead.
 Think of it like building a custom hook out of smaller (or the core React) hooks.

 ### `use(Type, callback?)`

 Import `use` to wrap another Model, to attach a new instance.

-> [This is a modifier](#concept-directives), in-short a factory function.
-It tells the controller, while initializing: the defined property has special behavior, run logic to set that up.
+> [This is an instruction](#concept-directives), in-short a factory function.
+It tells the controller, while initializing: the defined property has special behavior, run some logic to set that up.

 ```js
 import Model, { use } from "@expressive/mvc";